-In order to guard against misuse of travel-documents by look-alikes at border crossing, it appears necessary to take two separate measures: layered biometrics and (semi-)centralised registration of personalised templates.
-The first measure must be taken to counter the considerable drop out rate that is expectedly attached to a single biometric technique.
-Additionally, semi-centralised registration of personalised biometric templates is inevitably required in order to deal with the imminent risk of chip dysfunctionality or functionality sabotage.
+In order to guard against misuse of travel-documents by look-alikes at border crossing, it appears necessary to take at least two separate measures: layered biometrics and (semi-)centralised registration of personalised templates.
+The first measure must be taken to counter the significant drop out rate that is expectedly attached to a single biometric technique.
+Additionally, (semi-)centralised registration of personalised biometric templates is inevitably required in order to deal with the imminent risk of unintended chip dysfunctionality and chip-functionality sabotage.

-Given the fact that some type of personalised template registration must take place, the question arises what the use is of having the templates also registered on travel-documents, because a subject that crosses a border can undergo a biometric verification without having his historic template stored on his travel-document anyway.
+Given the fact that some type of centralised template registration must take place, the question arises what the use is of having the templates also registered on travel-documents, because a subject that crosses a border can undergo a biometric verification without having his historic template stored on his travel-document anyway.

 Look-alike fraud is not limited to border crossing, it is also a threat in connection with government and municipal services and transactions in the private sector.
 It may be assumed that government and municipal authorities also have access to semi-centralised registration of personalised templates and thus would not require template storage on the travel-document.
-General services mainly comprise applying for a passport, driving licence or birth certificate, remote voting and giving notice of a birth.
+General services mainly comprise issuing passports, driving licences and birth certificates, remote voting and giving notice of a birth.
 On the average, the user frequency of such services will be low: in the order of once or twice a year, but probably less.
-As a consequence, false reject rates will rise accordingly.
+False reject rates will rise accordingly.
 Otherwise, the usefulness of a remote service that is required with such a low frequency may be questioned.

 Special government or municipal services may also be rendered in the social security sector.
-In this case the user frequency is considerably higher, but the user group is very limited and this application does not require the nation-wide implementation of biometrics on travel-documents; the issue of a special document for this service may suffice.
+In this case the user frequency is considerably higher, but the user group is very limited and this application does not require the nation-wide implementation of biometrics on travel-documents; the issue of a special document for this service will suffice.

-It is assumed that the private sector cannot revert to centralised registrations of personalised templates and thus would require the inclusion of the template in the travel/ID-document (section 4.4).
+It is assumed that the private sector cannot revert to centralised registrations of personalised templates and thus would require the inclusion of the template in the travel/ID-document (section 4.5).
 Apart from the question if a biometric functionality on government issued travel-documents should be mainly there to sustain services in the private sector, the question may be raised if the private sector is ready for biometrics.
 A world wide feasibility study on the perspective of biometrics in the financial industry proves that this sector will not be ready for biometrics in the near future.
 An important objection against the application of biometrics in the banking sector appears its unacceptably high drop out rate and, moreover, there is still an international commitment towards using smart cards with a PIN [14].

-It would seem evident that obligatory implementation of biometrics on all travel-documents is required, because implementation on a voluntary basis would undermine the very purpose of look-alike fraud combat.
-However, it is sometimes observed that even voluntary application of biometrics to travel-documents entails a certain advantage because biometric passport holders will use the biometric entry gates and no longer require the attention of the controlling authorities.
+It would seem evident that implementation of biometrics on all travel-documents is obligatory, because implementation on a voluntary basis would undermine the very purpose of look-alike fraud combat.
+However, it is sometimes observed that even voluntary application of biometrics to travel-documents entails a certain advantage because legitimate biometric passport holders will use the biometric entry gates and will no longer require the attention of the controlling authorities.
 Thus, more time is available to devote attention to (1) biometric rejects, (2) non-biometric documents and (3) holders of biometric documents that do not make use of the biometric gate.
-These groups comprise the look-alikes.
-Obviously, a suchlike approach reduces the biometric system to a collateral tool in the context of look-alike detection.
-Look-alikes will not be discovered due to the biometric system, they merely run the risk of increased attention.
+These groups will comprise the great majority of the look-alikes.
+However, a suchlike approach reduces the biometric system to a collateral tool in the context of look-alike detection.
+Look-alikes will not be discovered due to the biometric system, they merely run the risk of a more rigorous scrutiny.